 Although the French Revolutionaries had other things to concern themselves, they did secure the release of thousands of cooks whose aristocratic masters had been guillotined or had fled abroad.
 They were the perfect people to try their luck at opening a restaurant.

-In the 1870s following the loss of the French province of Alsace to a newly unified Germany after the Franco-Prussian, Paris saw an influx of Alsatians.
+In the 1870s following the loss of the French province of Alsace to a newly unified Germany after the Franco-Prussian War (1870-71), Paris saw an influx of Alsatian chefs and custsomers.
 Beer and choucroute were the flavor of the time, and brasseries appeared on every street corner.
-Grand cafés had already begun to appear, gorgeous over-the-top affairs for the new restaurant-going public.
+Grand cafés had already begun to open, gorgeous over-the-top affairs for the new restaurant-going public.

 Moving on: 19th and 20th Centuries